Impact of habitat destruction on wildlife

 Martha, the last Passenger Pigeon, died in 1914.
 (PD)

 It seems inconceivable that such an enormous population could go extinct, but the forests they depended on for nuts and berries were turned into farmland, and the pigeons were killed for food and their feathers.
-And, particularly for sport — hunters would fill wagonloads of pigeons during organized shoots.
+And, most particularly, for sport—hunters would fill wagonloads of Passenger Pigeons during organized shoots for no other reason than to kill as many as they could.

-The last wild one was shot in Ohio in 1900 and the last captive pigeon, named “Martha,” died in 1914.
+The last wild one was shot in Ohio in 1900.
+The only remaining Passenger Pigeon, a captive named “Martha,” died in 1914.
 She was named after President George Washington’s wife.

 Ivory-billed Woodpecker

-The Ivory-billed woodpecker (Campephilus principalis) had been considered extinct for 60 years due to the destruction of most of the forests it lived in, until April 2004, when one — just one — was reportedly seen in a deeply forested area of Arkansas.
+The Ivory-billed woodpecker, Campephilus principals, had been considered extinct for sixty years due to the destruction of most of the forests it lived in until April 2004, when one—just one—was reportedly seen in a deeply forested area of Arkansas.

 Ivory-billed Woodpecker photo taken in 1935 by Arthur A. Allen

-Ivory-billed Woodpecker photo taken in 1935 by Arthur A. Allen.
-(Colorized by Jerry A. Payne, USDA Forestry Service; cc by 3.0)
+This Ivory-billed Woodpecker photo was taken in 1935 by Arthur A. Allen and colorized by Jerry A. Payne, USDA Forestry Service; CC BY 3.0)

 Dusky Seaside Sparrow

-The saga of the Dusky Seaside Sparrow (Ammodramus maritimus nigrescens) is another illustration of the effect of thoughtless human actions on a species.
+The saga of the Dusky Seaside Sparrow, Ammodramus maritimus nigrescens, is another heartbreaking tale of thoughtless human actions.
 The Dusky was a black-and-white shorebird that lived exclusively on the central Atlantic coast of Florida and on Merritt Island, which is situated just off the coast, between Cocoa and Cocoa Beach, Florida.
-The Dusky depended on cordgrass (Spartina bakerii) habitat for nesting.
-The cordgrass required a very specific habitat in order to grow — wet, but not too wet.
+The Dusky nested on cordgrass, Spartina bakerii, which required a very specific habitat in order to grow—wet, but not too wet.

 The last Dusky Seaside Sparrow

-In 1963 nearby Kennedy Space Center attempted to control a mosquito-breeding problem by flooding the sparrows’ marsh, without trying to preserve habitat for any of the species that depended on it.
+In 1963, the nearby Kennedy Space Center attempted to control a mosquito-breeding problem by flooding the sparrows’ marsh without trying to preserve habitat for any of the species that depended on it.
 This action, along with the use of the insecticide DDT, effectively destroyed the population of Dusky Seaside Sparrows.

-But then, seemingly good news!
-Another population of the sparrows was discovered in a different marsh that had cordgrass.
-This time, concerned parties convinced the USFWS to purchase the land and protect it as a nature reserve.
-Regardless of this, the Florida Department of Transportation was allowed to build a highway through the reserve as a connection from Disney World to the Kennedy Space Center and, ultimately, the last of the marsh was drained for real estate purposes.
+But then, seemingly good news: another population of the sparrows was discovered in a different marsh growing cordgrass.
+This time, concerned parties convinced the USFWS to purchase and protect the land as a nature reserve.
+But, recklessly, the Florida Department of Transportation was allowed to build a highway through the reserve as a connection from Disney World to the Kennedy Space Center, and, ultimately, the last of the marsh was drained for real estate purposes.

 The Dusky had no place left to go.
 A belated effort was made in the mid-70s to turn part of the area back into a marsh, but it proved to be too late for the little sparrows.
-In 1979 and 1980 the few remaining Dusky Seaside sparrows were captured, five of them, all male, and introduced into a crossbreeding program with a similar species.
-The program eventually failed and through the years, one by one, the birds died.
+In 1979 and 1980, five remaining Dusky Seaside sparrows, all males, were captured and introduced into a crossbreeding program with a similar species.
+The program eventually failed, and through the years, one by one, the birds died.
 The last Dusky, called “Orange Band,” died in 1987.

 Listen to a Dusky’s call